reingart/pyfpdf/docs/Development.md

  * `[tutorial]` - tutorials (see also [Tutorial](Tutorial.md))
  * `LICENSE` - license information
  * `setup.cfg` - wheel configuration (see [wheel](https://wheel.rtfd.org))
- * `setup.py` - distutils installator (see [Python Packaging User Guide](https://python-packaging-user-guide.rtfd.org))
+ * `setup.py` - distutils installer (see [Python Packaging User Guide](https://python-packaging-user-guide.rtfd.org))
  * `mkdocs.yml` - config for [MkDocs](http://www.mkdocs.org/)

 ## Tips ##

 ### Code ###

-Get master branch of code.
+To get the master branch of the code:
 ```shell
 git clone https://github.com/reingart/pyfpdf.git
 ```

-You can also use issues and pull requests at github.
+You can also use issues and pull requests at Github.

 ### Testing ###

-Testing described in standalone page [Testing](Testing.md).
+Testing described in the standalone page [Testing](Testing.md).

 ### Documentation ###

-Documentation are in `docs` subfolder in [Markdown](http://daringfireball.net/projects/markdown/) format.
-To build use `mkdocs` utility, which directed by `mkdocs.yml`.
+Documentation is in the `docs` subfolder in [Markdown](http://daringfireball.net/projects/markdown/) format.
+To build it, the `mkdocs` utility is used, which is directed by `mkdocs.yml`.

-To build documentation use in repository root:
+To build documentation, run in the repository root:

 ```
 mkdocs build
 ```
-HTML files are generated in `html` subfolder.
+HTML files are generated in a `html` subfolder.

 To continiously rebuild docs on changing any `.md` files use: